vmware-archive/tgik/episodes/044/README.md

 different tenants cannot impersonate each other.
 Istio doesn't currently allow you to lock it down.

-It would be great to swap Istio for other systems like Contour that give controls for multi-tenancy.
+It's be great to use the ecosystem around ingress with Knative but Istio doesn't allow that.
+Things like Contour would help.
+Also can't do TLS with Let's Encrypt through cert-manager easily with Istio.

 ## Concluding Thoughts